 The Minority Languages and Cultures Project brings together scholars who share the aims of revitalizing subordinate languages in Latin America, documenting the cultures of the communities that speak them, and monitoring the interplay of language and culture in the region's ethnic and national/local politics.

-Created in 2002 by Jeffrey Gould, then the director of the Center for Latin American and Caribbean Studies, the MLCP was funded by a Title VI grant from the U.S. Department of Education from 2006 to 2014.
-During that time, the MLCP organized a variety of conferences, lectures, and working groups and offered courses in three lesser commonly taught languages: Quechua, Maya, and Haitian Creole.
+Created in 2002 by Jeffrey Gould, then the director of the Center for Latin American and Caribbean Studies, the MLCP has played a key role in CLACS's recent Title VI grants (2006-2014, 2018-) through a variety of conferences, lectures, and working groups, as well as the offering of courses in three less commonly taught languages: Quechua, Maya, and Haitian Creole.

 The MLCP also is developing a partnership with Navajo Technical University that will work toward bringing together indigenous activists and educators from the United States and Latin America.

 Check out our past events here.
 Please contact CLACS at email@example.com if you are interested in joining.